The magnificent Gothic Rouen Cathedral has the tallest church spire in France and a wealth of art, history, and architectural details.

 The southern doorway (Portail de la Calende) is from the 14th century while the two towers on its side are a century older.
 The tympanum showing the passion and resurrection of Christ is considered one of the finest works from this period.

 The south side of the cathedral affords some excellent views of the church towers too.
 The spire on the central lantern tower is at 151 m (496 ft) the tallest in France and the fourth tallest Christian church in the world.

-The original square-base lantern tower from the 13th century was raised in the 16th century and capped by wooden spire covered in lead.
-Although lightening struck the cathedral often, the spire brought down by a lightening bolt in 1822 stood for almost 300 years.
+The original square-base lantern tower from the 13th century was raised in the 16th century and capped by a wooden spire covered in lead.
+Although lightning struck the cathedral often, the spire brought down by a lightning bolt in 1822 stood for almost 300 years.

 The Interior of Rouen Cathedral

 The interior of Rouen Cathedral is High Gothic at its best.
 The nave soars four stories high and the church seems to stretch on forever.
 The Rouen Cathedral is third in length in France after the huge Reims and Amiens cathedrals.